Mafika-Mahlobo/tshimologong-project/README.md

 ```bash
 python3 main.py
 ```
-- Open your web browser and navigate to http://localhost:5000 to access the Library Management System.
+- Open your web browser and navigate to http://localhost:5000 to access the Survey web application.